nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: System Administrator

 To add a certification service, follow these steps.
-1. On the tab Trust Services, click Add certification service
+1. On the Trust Services tab, click Add certification service
 2. Locate the certification service CA certificate file and click Upload.
 3. Set the certification service settings as follows.
   - If the certification service issues only authentication certificates, check the This CA can only be used for TLS authentication checkbox.
 However, if the certification service issues additionally or only signing certificates, leave the checkbox empty.